-Cure: Joints are usually cured for light handling in 3 minutes.
+Cure: Joints are usually cured for light handling in 2 minutes.
 A strong bond will form within hours.
 Large areas are more difficult to bond without bubbles and may require 8 or more hours to dry.
 Typical joints will reach 50 - 80% strength within 24 hours and continue to increase overtime.

-It is the responsibility of the user to test the material compatibility and method used to apply this product before actual application.
-SC-100 is less-likely to cause blushing in high humidity than SC-125, if blushing still occurs or when bonding extruded acrylic, SC-94 is recommended.
+\It is the responsibility of the user to test the material compatibility and method used to apply this product before actual application.